-The Stückemarkt presents new authors from all over the world, who express themselves in a wide variety of theatre formats – from dramatic texts to performance projects.
-Where do political awareness, new narratives and poetry come together?
+Until 2022, the Stückemarkt presented new authors and artists from all over the world, who expressed themselves in a wide variety of theatre formats – from dramatic texts to performance projects.

-The Stückemarkt searches for new forms of authorship and innovative theatre languages.
-In an international open call, authors and theatre collectives can submit their theatre texts and projects.
-A jury of five artists will select five works from among all submissions.
-The selected works will be presented during the Theatertreffen in a format that corresponds to their artistic form – as guest performances, staged readings, site-specific performances etc.
+Until 2022, the Stückemarkt searched for new forms of authorship and innovative theatre languages.
+In an international open call, authors and theatre collectives submitted their theatre texts and projects.
+A jury of five artists selected five works from among all submissions.
+The selected works were presented during the Theatertreffen in a format that corresponded to their artistic form – as guest performances, staged readings, site-specific performances etc.

-To promote sustainable support for artists, Stückemarkt has been commissioning a new work each year since 2007, funded by the Federal Agency for Civic Education/bpb.
-This commission is awarded to one of the invited artists at a public event during the festival and entails the production of a new work at the respective partner theatre of this year’s Stückemarkt.
+To promote sustainable support for artists, Stückemarkt commissioned a new work each year from 2007 to 2022, funded by the Federal Agency for Civic Education/bpb.
+This commission was awarded to one of the invited artists at a public event during the festival and entailed the production of a new work at the respective partner theatre of the Stückemarkt.

 The Stückemarkt at the Theatertreffen is unique.
 In 1978 it was founded as the first-ever funding initiative for new drama in German-speaking countries.
 Before then, little support existed for playwrights, there was no platform for unperformed stage plays and there were no writing schools for emerging dramatists.
 The Stückemarkt aimed first and foremost to introduce new drama into theatre repertoires.

-Since its founding, a total of 203 playwrights have participated in the Stückemarkt.
+Since its founding, more than 200 playwrights have participated in the Stückemarkt.
 Many of these play a defining role nowadays in the new drama of theatre repertoires, starting with Elfriede Jelinek whose play “Was geschah, nachdem Nora ihren Mann verlassen hatte oder Stützen der Gesellschaft” (What Happened After Nora Left her Husband or Pillars of Society) was invited to the festival in its first year and which had hitherto been an insider’s tip in Austria.